 “I believe that we all need to work together to tackle crime, and I welcome the relationship that exists between NASSA, the Metropolitan Police, local schools and others.
 Your success is a great tribute to the results that can be achieved when people join together like this.“The project uses the popularity of basketball to give young people something to do after school and keep them off the streets.
 It is not just about stopping people carrying knives, it’s about saving lives.”

-Rt Hon David Cameron – The Prime Minister
+Rt Hon David Cameron – was Prime Minister from May 2010 until July 2016

 “The Metropolitan Police award we made to NASSA is not something that we give to everybody.
 I’m really impressed by the project.
 Clearly the young people are enjoying it, keeping themselves fit and getting the sport that they can take part in.
 It’s very well organised.